part | item | cond | resp |

 ) are affected by our five conditions (cond

-) taking into account the expected variation found across items (item
+) taking into account the expected variation found across participants (part

 ).
-There are five hypothetical conditions in the data set: c1
+The five hypothetical conditions in the data set are c1

 to c5